Edison's Black Maria: History

 The Black Maria was covered in black tarpaper and had a huge window in the ceiling that opened up to let in sunlight because early films required a tremendous amount of bright light.
 It was built on a turntable so the window could rotate toward the sun throughout the day, supplying natural light for hundreds of Edison movie productions over its eight-year lifespan.

 When word spread about the new invention, performers flocked to the Black Maria from all over the country in order to be in the films.
 These silent movies featured dancers, pugilists, magicians and vaudeville performers.
 Their appearances at the studio were used as publicity opportunities by Edison, who would often pose with the performers for newspaper articles.

+Reconstruction

+The Black Maria fell into disuse when film productions moved to New York, and the Edison company dismantled the studio in 1903.
+The Thomas Alva Edison Foundation built a replica Black Maria on the original site in 1954.
+The rebuilt studio was used to exhibit films to the public until it closed in the 1980s.
+In 2022 the National Park Service embarked on a two-year rehabilitation of the structure, involving extensive repairs, a new exterior, and an accessible ramp.
+The Black Maria opened again to the public in April 2024 with new exhibits, interpretive panels, a replica film backdrop, and a supply of period clothing that allows visitors to make their own films and selfies.